Home

 Preserving the Everglades ecosystem and fisheries requires responsible angling practices.
 Familiarize yourself with the fishing regulations and licensing requirements that protect fish populations and habitats before you go on your trip.
 Visit official resources and websites for detailed information on licenses and current regulations as they can change.
 Depending on where you are fishing in the Everglades, you will need a Florida freshwater fishing license to fish in freshwater or to possess freshwater species or a Florida saltwater fishing license to fish in saltwater or to possess saltwater species or both.
 Children under 16 years of age do not require a license.
 If you are fishing with a licensed charter captain, you do not need to purchase your own fishing license.
 There are different regulations on fishing depending on where in the Everglades you plan on angling.
 Everglades National Park has strict rules on baits, bag size, rules on hooks, catch and release, and more.

-Planning your Everglades Fishing Trip
+Planning Your Everglades Fishing Trip

-Also, be sure to prepare appropriate clothing for the weather; bring sun protection, polarized sunglasses, and rain gear.
-Bring the types of rods, reels, lines, baits, and lures best suited for the fish species you intend to target in the Everglades.
 If you have questions about when to go fishing in the Everglades or the gear you should bring, you can always go to a local fly shop, or if you’ve hired a guide, reach out to them.

 Everglades Fishing FAQ